Ariemeth/gearforce-flutter/working-notes.md

 mods have been updated to work with new pattern should be able to update cgs to properly update on option changes without having to reset everything

+units from special filters are not being blocked from being added to a cg when they shouldn't be allowed.